baptistesteinmetz/tp06_steinmetz_baptiste/readme.md

-# use angular.local.json to run locally (for some reason stackblitz sucks)
+# use angular.local.json to run locally
-# stackblitz version use angular.json but mock/products not working (stackblitz sucks)
+# stackblitz version use angular.json but mock/products not working anymore